tamberg/microbit-ghoust/README.md

 <img src="images/ghoust-chaya-2.jpg" width="512" />

 ### Use a laser-cut adapter
-Here's a <a href="designs/ghoust-chaya.dxf">design</a> to fit the Micro:bit into Chaya bottles.
+Here's a <a href="designs/ghoust-chaya.dxf">design</a> to fit the micro:bit into Chaya bottles.

 <img src="images/ghoust-chaya-4.jpg" width="512" />